sourcegraph/handbook/content/departments/engineering/product/process/index.md

 - Updates on feature deprecation
 - Speaking to press

 Unless the change is extremely wide in impact (a large about site update, a major press outlet, or a major pricing change), you do not need to continue blocking on marketing or product director review after 3 full business days have passed from the review request.
-Apart from the guidance for specific groups we collaborate with below, we also have a general principle within Product & Engineering of [welcoming contributions](../../process/cross-team-collab.md).
+Apart from the guidance for specific groups we collaborate with below, we also have a general principle within Engineering of [welcoming contributions](../../process/cross-team-collab.md).

 ## Tools/Templates